-Jon Snow the highly regarded British television journalist, describes Sebastian in the forward of his first book 'People I Have Shot' as (“Probably the finest news cameraman and photographer of his time… his camera work is amongst the most sensitive I have ever witnessed” Jon Snow, Channel 4 News)
+Jon Snow, the highly regarded British television journalist, describes Sebastian as “Probably the finest news cameraman and photographer of his time… his camera work is amongst the most sensitive I have ever witnessed.”

-“The consummate professional, a seasoned veteran combat photographer.
+NBC News calls Sebastian “The consummate professional, a seasoned veteran combat photographer."

 He also recently received high acclaim and an award from the ‘Rory Peck Foundation’ for his work with U.S. Marine bomb disposal teams in Afghanistan.

 Sebastian was honoured with the prestigious Royal Television Society’s Cameraman of the Year award for his dramatic pictures of war and famine throughout Africa.
 During his career Sebastian has filmed and photographed every major war and conflict: El Salvador, Northern Ireland, Afghanistan, Sudan, Ethiopia, Lebanon, The Gulf, Bosnia, Palestine, Iraq.
 He has been wounded several times and was kidnapped and held hostage while on assignment in Beirut.